Body Mass Index (BMI) (PI12)

 Being either underweight (for example, because of under-nutrition) or overweight or obese (where an abnormal or excessive amount of fat accumulates in the body) increases a person’s risk of poor physical health.
 Both are risk factors for future illness.

-Indigenous Australians aged 15 and over are less likely to be of normal weight than non-Indigenous Australians (AIHW 2022).
-The proportion of Indigenous Australians who are of normal weight has decreased over time.
+Data from the Australian Bureau of Statistics’ 2018–19 National Aboriginal and Torres Strait Islander Health Survey show that First Nations people aged 15 and over are less likely to be of normal weight than non-Indigenous Australians (AIHW 2023).
+The proportion of First Nations people who are of normal weight has decreased over time.

-This Tableau visualisation shows the percentage of Indigenous regular clients aged 18 and over who had their BMI calculated and their BMI calculated with a result of either (underweight, normal, overweight, obese).
+This Tableau visualisation shows the percentage of First Nations regular clients aged 18 and over who had their BMI calculated from December 2021 to June 2023 for either:

 Data supporting this visualisation are available in Excel supplementary data tables at Data.